-Street Festival, End of Season Sale, Carnival, All Night Rave, there is nothing like the Lille Braderie.
-Accurately described by the Guardian travel section as a "two-day orgy of second-hand exchange," a visit to the Braderie is a must for any antique or flea market lover.
+Street Festival, End of Season Sale, Carnival, All Night Rave—there is nothing like the Lille Braderie.
+Accurately described by the Guardian travel section as a “two-day orgy of second-hand exchange,” a visit to the Braderie is a must for any antique or flea market lover.
+At its height, Lille has had over 10,000 sellers.

 Dating back to medieval times, the Lille Braderie is one of the largest festivals in all of Europe and certainly its largest second-hand market.
 Two million people descend upon this pretty medieval town for the first weekend in September.
 It is over 200km of stuff.
 The word “braderie” comes from the verb “brader” which means “to sell cheaply.”
 A “bradeuse” is someone who sells second-hand items.